Strategic Marketing Coordinator

 During the busy months of November and December, it’s easy to get caught up in all the chaos of the holiday season, making those New Year’s goals fall to the bottom of your priority list.

 However, according to research from the University of Scranton, about 92 percent of people who set goals for the New Year never actually achieve them.
 I am sure most who are reading this now can add themselves to this group, myself included.
 That leaves about 8 percent of people who actually achieved their resolution each year. (www.inc.com) So, what do they do differently that 92 percent of us are missing out on?

 It’s a natural thing to look back on the past year and focus on the things you wish you had done, maybe even to the point of ignoring the things you did do.
-Before setting your goals for 2018, take the time to do a little exercise to put things into perspective.
+Before setting your goals for the upcoming year, take the time to do a little exercise to put things into perspective.

-Grab a pen and paper.
-We’re going to create a kind of graph, or quadrants to write in.
-Draw a big square on the paper, and then divide it into 4 smaller squares by drawing lines through the middle horizontally and vertically.
+We’re going to do a goal-setting exercise, so grab a pen and paper.
+Draw a big square, then divide it into four smaller squares by drawing lines through the middle horizontally and vertically.
 If you want to do this on the computer, just create a table on a word document.

-So the upper left square should contain things that you want that already have.
+- The upper left square should contain things that you want but already have.
 A loving family and friends?
 A warm place to live?
 It’s a time to count your blessings.

-In the second column, the top right square will contain things you don’t have that you want.
-Maybe a new job, or a faster mile time.
+- In the second column, the top right square will contain things you don’t have that you want.
+Maybe a new job or promotion, a college degree, or a faster mile time.

 See what we have here?
 You’re able to relish the things you have that you want, celebrate not having things you don’t want, and realize what you do want and don’t have.